emilushi/PDF2Image/README.md

 >
 > We provide a program to convert pdf in to image.
 > After checkout the code u must install gviewer with these commands
->> Note: If your are using shared server you will need to have premission to install the gviewer
 >
 >>	1.	### ./configure
 >>	2.	### ./make
 >>	3.	### cp pdf2img /usr/bin
 >
-> To clean compiled modules use the comand
->>  1. ### ./make clean
 >
 > ## Use ImageMagick
 >